usilwal/react-ciphers/README.md

-Project to allow for the implementation of encryption algorithms for well-known ciphers, such as Caesar, Monoalphabetic and Vigenere ciphers among others.
-Features also planned for front-end styling and educational descriptions on each cipher, as well as support for more ciphers.
+Project that implements encryption algorithms for well-known ciphers, such as Caesar, Monoalphabetic and Vigenere ciphers among others, presented with a user-friendly interface.
+Features also planned for educational descriptions and explanations for each cipher, as well as support for more ciphers such as the Hill cipher.
 React implementation of previous vanilla JS project, js-ciphers

 Live link: https://react-ciphers.netlify.app/